nst/objc_cover/README.markdown

-Say you have this Objective-C Cocoa Touch code:
+Say you have this Objective-C code:

     - (void)notUsed {
     	return;